Sharp Thresholds for Temporal Motifs and Doubling Time in Random Temporal Graphs: Results

-Thus each finite cycle appears as a motif at a unique asymptotic threshold in the size of the window.
-However, in static graphs, every finite cycle appears at the same asymptotic threshold in the density of an Erd\H{o}s-R\'{e}nyi random graph \cite{frieze2015introduction}.
-Furthermore, we apply these techniques to generalize the previous work of \cite{Cliques} and investigate the growth of the largest $\delta$-temporal clique in the continuous variant of our model.
+We also apply our techniques to generalize the previous work of \cite{Cliques} and investigate the growth of the largest $\delta$-temporal clique in the continuous variant of our model.
 We find that the introduction of more labels produces a subtly different behavior, although still close to the clique number of Erd\H{o}s-R\'{e}nyi random graphs. \begin{theorem} Let $K_i$ be the clique on $i$ vertices and $P^{\emptyset}_i$ be the partial order over its edges such that they are all mutually incomparable.
 Further, let $0<\delta<1$ be a constant, $\mathcal{G}=(V,E,\lambda)$ be a sample from $\Gamma_{[n]}(\psi)$ and define $w_\delta(\mathcal{G})$ to be the maximum value such that $\mathcal{G}$ contains $(H_{w_{\delta}(\mathcal{G})},P^{\emptyset}_{w_\delta(\mathcal{G})})$ as a $\delta$-temporal motif.
 Then for any $\epsilon>0$, the following holds with high probability,

 \end{theorem} Finally, we consider the doubling time of a random sample from $\Gamma_{[n]}(\psi)$ in the special case where $\psi$ is a degenerate distribution, i.e.~where every edge has the same number of labels. \begin{theorem} Let $\mathcal{G}=(V,E,\lambda)$ be a sample from $\Gamma_{[n]}(\psi)$, with $\psi$ a degenerate distribution.
 For any $\alpha>0$,